espressif/esp-ppq/README.md

 ```
 docker build -t esp-ppq:your_tag https://github.com/espressif/esp-ppq.git
 ```
-**Note**
+> [!NOTE]
-* The example code installs the Linux PyTorch CPU version.
+> - The example code installs the Linux PyTorch CPU version.
 Please install the appropriate PyTorch version based on your actual needs.
-* If installing the package with uv, simply modify the ``--torch-backend`` parameter, which will override the PyTorch URLs index configured in the project.
+> - If installing the package with uv, simply modify the ``--torch-backend`` parameter, which will override the PyTorch URLs index configured in the project.

 ### License